POSEIDON I: The Dynamical Origins of Transiting Neptunes: Results and Discussion

 We then applied the Bayesian framework to derive the obliquity distribution for the entire sample of 45 Neptune hosts.
 This allows a direct comparison with the distributions derived in \citet{Espinoza-Retamal2024}, who performed the same analysis but for a smaller sample of 27 Neptunes, and with the population of Jupiter hosts.
 As shown in Figure \ref{fig:old_vs_new}, the distribution derived here appears different than the one derived with a smaller sample.
 The key difference between them is the significance of the polar peak. \citet{Espinoza-Retamal2024} found $w_0\approx0.4$ and $w_1\approx0.6$, suggesting that $\sim60\%$ of the Neptunes were aligned and $\sim40\%$ were polar.
 With the larger sample, here we found $w_0\approx0.2$ and $w_1\approx0.8$, suggesting that only $\sim20\%$ of the Neptunes have nearly polar orbits.
 Further, \citet{Espinoza-Retamal2024} found $\log{\kappa_0}=4.61^{+5.15}_{-3.63}$ while we found $\log{\kappa_0}=2.32^{+3.23}_{-2.04}$, meaning that the new distribution is less concentrated around 90$^\circ$.

 These differences are a consequence of the fact that most of the new Neptune systems added to the sample are aligned, and according to our definition of Neptunes, no new polar Neptunes have been reported.
-Furthermore, although WASP-156~b was originally reported as a polar planet by \citet{Bourrier2023}, more precise observations by M.\ Lafarga et al.\ (in preparation) indicate that the orbit is actually well-aligned.
+Furthermore, although WASP-156~b was originally reported as a polar planet by \citet{Bourrier2023}, more precise observations by \citet{Lafarga2026} indicate that the orbit is actually well-aligned.

-The updated distribution derived for Neptunes resembles the obliquity distribution of Jupiters: an aligned population and a smaller population with a nearly isotropic distribution of obliquities (see Figure \ref{fig:old_vs_new}).
-The similarity of the distributions suggests that transiting Jupiters and Neptunes are being produced by similar mechanisms regardless of their different masses.
-A larger sample will be necessary to further test the statistical significance of the polar peak and to robustly compare the distribution of Neptunes with that observed for more massive Jupiter planets.